zama-ai/concrete/docs/dev/howto/docker.md

 This command will ask for a username and a password.
 For username, just enter your GitHub username.
 For password, you should create a personal access token from [here](https://github.com/settings/tokens) selecting `read:packages` permission.
 Just paste the generated access token as your password, and you are good to go.

-Once you do that you can get inside the docker environment using the following command:
+Once you do that, you can get inside the docker environment using the following command:

 ```shell
 make docker_build_and_start